TJWphd/optimize-with-horiseon/README.md

 Probably the easiest part was replacing <div> tags with semantic tags, there is a popular graphic from Semrush that made this incredibly simple.

-I was tipped off by a classmate (Arman Tork) that one of the nav links was broken, so that was the first fix I made.
+I was tipped off by a classmate over Discord that one of the nav links was broken, so that was the first fix I made.
 Otherwise, my classmates and I mostly gave each other moral support.